 I stumbled across SEO by chance when I was emailed the details of an SEO and PPC company for sale.
 I knew nothing about SEO back then and very little about website marketing but it caught my interest.
 I read the original paper by Google’s co-founders Lawrence Page and Sergey Brin, “The Anatomy of a Large-Scale Hypertextual Web Search Engine” and became hooked on the subject of search engines, their ranking algorithms and website marketing.
 I immediately set about learning SEO which is a fascinating fusion of mathematics, computer science and marketing.
 Nine months and more than fifty thousand pages of reading later, in 2007 I set up my business, AdJuice SEO Services, launched my first website and started providing SEO services to small, medium and large businesses, one or two with a global presence.

 I’ve never had to cold call or network for new clients, all of whom have either found AdJuice in search engines or been referred.
 Clients have mostly been based in Surrey, Berkshire, Hampshire and London but have also come from as far afield as Dubai and Thailand.
-SEO is a fast-changing subject which provides endless interest, challenge and is never more rewarding than when I receive reviews like these and emails like these (both last week):
+SEO is a fast-changing subject which provides endless interest, challenge and is never more rewarding than when I receive reviews like these.

 Working in online marketing provides unprecedented freedom to work wherever in the world I like, with whomever I like and whenever I like so it’s great to capitalise on those opportunities.
 I have started to create a virtual team and now work with a close friend and former university colleague based in Australia and Cambodia, as well as having strategic relationships in the UK with quality web design agencies, content marketing agencies and SEO agencies.

 I like being active and train regularly in what must surely be one of the best gyms in the country.
 Last year I enjoyed water-skiing, wake boarding, sailing, windsurfing, tennis, 5 km Parkruns, swimming, water polo and developing my beautiful garden.
 I also enjoy photography and am loving getting to know my new Fuji X100T which, being a prime lens compact camera, is ideal for travelling, another of my passions.
 In 2015, I travelled to Cambodia, Singapore, Venice and Turkey.
-In 2016 so far, I have travelled to Vietnam, Rhodes and Majorca but missed out on a trip to Maui with my partner, with whom new travelling plans are being hatched all the time.
-We’ve just booked Cyprus and plan to tour Myanmar in a few months.
+In 2016 I travelled to Vietnam, Rhodes, Majorca, Edinburgh and Cyprus (but missed out on a trip to Maui with my partner) and have booked a tour of Myanmar (formerly Burma) for early 2017.

 I love watching the big sporting events, especially rugby and loved watching the 2016 Olympics.
 At 15, I won Essex County 1500 metres (1500m PB = 4:16:04, 800m PB = 2:01.80) track championships twice by big margins and represented my home town Chelmsford at athletics, cross-country, rugby and swimming.
 I hadn’t run competitively (or hardly at all!) as an adult until encouraged recently by one of my sisters to give 5 km Parkruns a try.
-She broke the British 5 mile road race record for her age category a few years ago.
+She broke the British 5 mile road race record [link to press cutting] for her age category a few years ago.
+Here’s one of me at 14 in 1974 [link to press cutting].
 In 2015, I quickly got my 5 km Parkrun time down to 21:04 mins and reduced it to 19:34 mins for 5 km in the gym before having to give it a break due to repeated injuries.
-My most absurd sporting achievement was my school shot put record which survived 30 years from 1976 to 2006 when it was narrowly beaten.

 The harder music is to play at weddings, the more likely I am to like it.
 I listen to the likes of Radiohead, Muse and Indie in the gym and the occasional classical, jazz and chillout.
 I saw David Bowie live three times, way back in the day.
 Survival by Muse, 2012 London Olympics official track, is great to run to.
 I love the choreography which, for me, symbolises the preparation of sportsmen from various disciplines in the final vital moments before competing.
 Shades of everything from the Haka to the long jump and high jump.